 Email: E.Fitzsimons@ucl.ac.uk

-Emla is the Director of the UK Millennium Cohort Study, a longitudinal birth cohort study following children born at the turn of the new century.
+Emla is CLS Director and Director of the UK Millennium Cohort Study, a birth cohort study following children born at the turn of the new century.
 Her research is focused on the development of human capital throughout the life course, and in particular how experiences and circumstances in early life and childhood affect causally the acquisition of skills later on.

 Phone: 020 7612 6051